 We don’t feel intrepid because the weather is so predictably gorgeous and and there are many yachts, but we are apparently early in the season and there is plenty of space and lots of islands between them.
 The boats are mainly chartered french catamarans in impeccable condition and Tainui looks more than a little soiled in comparison.
 But we love her.

-We will sail north and west through the endless sweep of islands in the Windward and Leeward groups – Martinique, Dominica, Guadeloupe, etc – hoping to get to Puerto Rico by about 8 November to meet Ian and Lucy.
-The fishing is good, the boat is now working well and I am beginning to relax.
+We will sail north and west through the endless sweep of islands in the Windward and Leeward groups – Martinique, Dominica, Guadeloupe, etc. The fishing is good, the boat is now working well and I am beginning to relax.
 J&A are splendidly easy-going and cheerful company.
 It is 6.30am and they are swimming.
 The water is clear and you can see the bottom at 40’.
 At noon we’re off to Dominica.
+We are hoping to get to Puerto Rico by about 8 November to offload John and Anna and take on new crew Ian and Lucy.

 Of the rest of the Lesser Antilles I will not say much.
 It must have been a wonderful cruising ground in Hiscock’s time, but now all those romantic-sounding islands are geared totally to exploitation – totally understandable, of course – of cruising yachts and the huge charter yachting fleets which ply the Windward group.
 After Patagonian waters it is overwhelmingly crowded and I am pleased to be moving west through the Dominican Republic, and on to Haiti and Cuba where cruising yachts are almost unheard of.